VeriBlock/pop-phl/doc/tor.md

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-Bitcoin Core has been updated to make use of this.
+Placeholders Core has been updated to make use of this.

 This means that if Tor is running (and proper authentication has been configured), Placeholders Core automatically creates a hidden service to listen on.
 This will positively